 Each base call comes with a quality score (Q score):

 FastQC checks per-base quality, sequence duplication levels, adapter contamination, and GC content distribution.
-Low-quality bases (usually at read ends) and adapter sequences are trimmed.
+Low-quality bases (typically at read ends) and adapter sequences are trimmed.

 Your reads need to be mapped back to their original genomic positions.